 What was surprising was the justices’ lack of questioning about the proposition’s violation of the single-subject rule, which requires that a proposition can change only one subject under an initiative.
 Prop 66 changes many things, including attempting to speed up executions, dictating the time and manner of how the courts handle cases, changing the rules regarding restitution, as well as the rules about when and where habeas petitions can be filed and heard by the courts.

 And, the justices did not question the issue of the state’s lethal injection protocol.
 Under Prop 66, the protocol would be taken away from the oversight of the Administrative Procedure Act, a state agency that provides oversight and monitors compliance.
-This provision “would allow the California Department of Corrections and Rehabilitation to kill in any manner and with any drugs,” says DPF board member Aundre Herron.
+This provision “would allow the California Department of Corrections and Rehabilitation to kill in any manner and with any drugs,” says DPF board member, and death penalty attorney Aundre Herron.
 (Herron wrote a comprehensive critique of Prop 66 in our March issue of the Focus.)